A Level Film

 Morag Larsen | Sunday November 25, 2018

-Categories: A Level, OCR A Level, EDUQAS A Level, IB, IB Film Resources, Analysis, Film Analysis, Genres & Case Studies, Documentary
+Categories: OCR A Level, EDUQAS A Level, Documentary, IB Film Resources, IB, A Level, Film Analysis, Genres & Case Studies, Analysis

 Copyright © 2018 Edusites.
 All rights reserved.
 Permission granted to reproduce for educational use within the subscribing school only.
 Copying or lending of any part of this document in any form or by any means to external bodies and / or individuals is prohibited.
 The Context of a Documentary Film Cinema is always evolving and it’s an exciting process to explore and to understand the different genres within it.
 Increasingly, many documentary films are transcending their original…